If you are a creditor of an insolvent company or a bankruptcy, Oliver Elliot can help you address your concerns and how to win a preference claim.

 There was a delay of over a year with the company was under no obligation to grant the charge.
 The charge was granted only because Mrs Ireland raised the issue.
 The court found it a reasonable inference that Miss Gillis, whether on her own or with Mr Costa, decided that the company should proceed to grant the charge to Mrs Ireland.

-The Decision Of The Court – Liquidator Elliot Green Wins Preference Claim: Green v Ireland
+The Decision Of The Court – How To Win A Preference Claim

 The time for judging whether the company was influenced by a desire to improve the position of Mrs Ireland was held to be about November 2008.
 This was considered an issue of the thought processes of the directors of the company.
 They knew that the company was unable to pay its debts, including the debt to Mrs Ireland, as they fell due.
 Objectively the court said, it would seem likely that Miss Gillis wished to improve the position of her sister but in any event, without calling Miss Gillis and/or Mr Costa to give evidence, Mrs Ireland is unable to rebut the presumption created by Section 239(6).